 Total English Concentration Requirements Credits 18

-The Foreign Languages concentration prepares students for advanced study at the bachelor’s degree level and provides an excellent foundation in the foreign languages.
+The World Languages concentration prepares students for advanced study at the bachelor’s degree level and provides an excellent foundation in the foreign languages.

 All Liberal Arts students must complete six sequential credits of foreign language under the general education requirements.
 Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in foreign languages are required to take an additional six sequential credits of the same language at the Intermediate 1 and 2 levels (2010 and 2020) or Advanced 1 and 2 levels (2210 and 2220) as well as complete three credits in a second foreign language at the elementary level or above.